seductivegeese/new-grad-guide/README.md

 ### 💸 Repaying Student Loans

 It's generally a good idea to make plans and pay back your student loans ahead of time, before your time in Waterloo ends.
+Also, note that having outstanding student loans is considered a strong
+"tie" to Canada when the CRA determines your tax-residency status when you leave.

 For OSAP, while you won't have to make a repayment until 6 months after the end of your last academic term (likely April 30 + 6 mo, so October 31), interest will accrue on the Federal and Ontario portion once repayments begin (starting 2019, interest will accrue on the Ontario portion once the grace period starts)
   - The Ontario rate is prime (BoC) + 1%, Federal is prime + 2.5%, standard repayment is over 9.5 years